Jean Baudrillard: Reception

 Kellner stated that "it is difficult to decide whether Baudrillard is best read as science fiction and pataphysics, or as philosophy, social theory, and cultural metaphysics, and whether his post-1970s work should be read under the sign of truth or fiction."
 To Kellner, Baudrillard during and after the 1970s "falls prey to a technological determinism and semiological idealism which posits an autonomous technology".

 In 1991, writing for Science Fiction Studies, Vivian Sobchack alleged that "The man [Baudrillard] is really dangerous" for lacking "moral gaze", while J. G. Ballard (whose novel Baudrillard had written on) commented in his Response to an Invitation to Respond excluded Baudrillard from his criticism towards the journal and its endeavour at large.

-Sara Ahmed in 1996 remarked that Baudrillard's De la séduction was culpable of "celebrating [...] is precisely women's status as signs and commodities circulated by and for male spectators and consumers".
+Sara Ahmed in 1996 remarked that what Baudrillard's De la séduction was culpable of "celebrating [...] is precisely women's status as signs and commodities circulated by and for male spectators and consumers".
 Kellner described De la séduction as an "affront to feminism".

 Art critic Adrian Searle in 1998 described Baudrillard's photography as "wistful, elegiac and oddly haunting", like "movie stills of unregarded moments".

 One of the most commonly cited critiques of Baudrillard was written in 2013 from academic writer Andrew Robinson of Ceasefire magazine, who declares Baudrillard's work as both sexist and racist, while also containing ableist undertones, stating: "Many of his [Baudrillard's] formulations are inadvertently sexist and racist.
 There are also times when Baudrillard comes across as ableist in his critiques of the therapeutic."
 Additionally, Robison critiques the philosophy of Baudrillard as exaggeratory.
 Although Robinson provides a critique of Baudrillard's theory, he also describes the value of said theory.
 Specifically, Robinson states, "Baudrillard’s theory also helps to explain why his appropriation by leftists has been strategically unsuccessful."
 Robinson also describes the value of the simulacra in relation to media critique, especially in the US media.